Writing a foundation grant proposal can take hours, even days. Make sure your time is well spent.

 Think about this as you approach them and cultivate your relationship.
 As with any human relationship, you want to be polite, to listen, to be honest, to remember what they like and dislike, to show appreciation, and not take their support for granted.

 This means communicating effectively.
 Ask questions if you’re confused.
 Say thank you if they give you a grant.
 Don’t talk to them only when you want something.
 Take note of proposal and report deadlines and be timely.
 If something goes awry on a project, don’t wait until your report is due to say that things didn’t work out—contact your funder and figure out an alternative path forward.

 Many foundations are flooded with proposals.
 Following these tips will help ensure that your nonprofit’s proposal stands out for its quality and gets your funding relationship off on the right foot.

 It is my goal to help purpose-driven organizations achieve their fundraising goals, craft clear and compelling communications, and achieve greater influence.
 Please let me know if and how I can be of help to you.
 Feel free to shoot me an email at firstname.lastname@example.org or check out our services online at AmericanPhilanthropic.com.
-We also have ongoing fundraising seminars and events throughout the year.
+We also have ongoing fundraising events throughout the year.